Understanding RC Helicopter Lift

 • Something dragging in the drive train, or overly tight/binding gears.

-• Throttle channel output from radio too low (check your channel travel limits and throttle curve/s).
+• Throttle channel output from radio too low (check your channel travel limits and throttle curve/s if used).

 Collective Pitch RC Helicopter Lift Control